akronim26/Nexus/README.md

 ## Contributing

 We openly welcome contributions to Nexus from the broader web3 community.
-For details, refer -[CONTRIBUTION GUIDELINES](CONTRIBUTING.md).
+For details, refer to [CONTRIBUTION GUIDELINES](CONTRIBUTING.md).